alexis-zorba/PrisonersDuel/README.md

-# The Prisoner's Duel: An Interactive Game Theory Simulator in one html page
+# The Prisoner's Duel: An Interactive Game Theory Simulator in one html page (with javascript)

 ## Introduction